Sturla22/Sturla22.github.io/_posts/2021-03-24-doxygen-for-vhdl.md

 ## Issues related to documenting VHDL with Doxygen

-- Since VHDL does not have multiline comments one needs to be careful about including a `!` after every `--` in the documentation blocks that Doxygen is supposed to parse, otherwise the documentation blocks will be split and the results will not match your intention.
+- Since before VHDL-2008 there are no multiline comments available one needs to be careful about including a `!` after every `--` in the documentation blocks that Doxygen is supposed to parse, otherwise the documentation blocks will be split and the results will not match your intention.
 - Problem with procedures that have file interface parameters: <https://github.com/doxygen/doxygen/issues/8450>
 - The `\code` and `\endcode` seem to cause the entire documentation block to disappear: <https://github.com/doxygen/doxygen/issues/8231>